appleaa123/Gold_Investment_Advisor/Gold Investment AI Agent PRD.markdown

 1. **Agent Development**:
    - Implement each agent as a Python class in LangGraph.
-   - Use specific prompts to define agent roles (e.g., “Analyze inflation rates to assess gold price impact”).
+   - Use specific prompts to define agent roles (e.g., "Analyze inflation rates to assess gold price impact").
    - Enable data processing from APIs or datasets.

 2. **Data Access**: